 ON MEANING, FAITH & SCIENCE

 Is meaning an intrinsic quality of the things of the external world?
 Entire schools of philosophy have arisen to say both ‘no’ and ‘yes’ , but we have other, perhaps better tools with which to explore the question.

-Determining whether meaning is a quality of objective reality and not merely assigned to it by humans is a perhaps under-appreciated consequence of Science, which describes the world so that we may understand, a prerequisite for the discovery of meaning.
+Determining whether meaning is an actual objective quality of reality and not merely assigned to it by humans is a perhaps under-appreciated consequence of Science, which describes the world so that we may understand, a prerequisite for the discovery of meaning.

 Science pursues Knowledge, those things we can say we know to be true because we have supporting evidence – objective facts that can be tested for their validity.
 In the presence of evidence, belief is unnecessary.
 Gravity works whether you believe in it or not.